d48/mytestimony/README.md

 ## Roadmap

+* paste youtube link to pull up video thumbnail
+  * or ability to upload their own testimonial video
+* ability to post up their own audio testimony
 * ~~Overview of who, what, where, how~~
 * Wireframes for main application for creating and list of tesimony view
      * ~~Create page~~